Kennyc1012/BottomSheetMenu/README.md

     fun onSheetDismissed(bottomSheet: BottomSheetMenuDialogFragment, `object`: Any?, @DismissEvent dismissEvent: Int)
 ```

+# Upgrading to 4.X
+- Styles now extend Theme.Material3.* themes
+- An app's style should inherit from a MaterialComponent theme.
+Material3 themes are preferred but not required.
+- Removed `bottom_sheet_menu_selector` attribute
+- Removed various resources
+- Java 11 is now required to compile project
+- MinSdk is now 21, also targeting API 31

 # Upgrading to 3.X
 - `BottomSheet` has been renamed to `BottomSheetMenuDialogFragment`
 - Custom views and simple messages are no longer supported.
 Please use a [BottomSheetDialogFragment](https://developer.android.com/reference/com/google/android/material/bottomsheet/BottomSheetDialogFragment) and customize it from there